 Price: Free top play

 Outfit7 is among the most popular developers on Google Play.
 They do the Talking Tom series of games.
 Some of their titles include My Talking Tom, My Talking Angela, and many others.
 Each game is slightly different from the one before it.
 Their latest title, My Talking Hank, is actually a sim where you take care of a puppy named Hank.
+Even more recently, they launched My Talking Angela 2, which is admittedly a bit mature for babies.
 It’s all very adorable.
 Your kids basically make noises at the animals and they make the same noises back.
 These may be a bit too much for some kids.
 However, they’re free to download.
 Make sure to password protect your Google Play account.
 These have in-app purchases.

 Thank you for reading!
 Try these out too: